Skip to main content

 • Preventing cruelty to children or animals

-In Texas, nonprofit organizations can apply to be exempt from state sales taxes.
-This means purchases made to further the purpose of your nonprofit organization are exempt from state sales tax.
+In Texas, nonprofit organizations can apply for exemption from state sales taxes.
+Your organization does not have to pay sales taxes on purchases to further your nonprofit's purpose.
 This exemption is not automatic.
-A nonprofit must apply for the state sales tax exemption using a Form AP-205 on the Texas Comptroller of Public Accounts website.
+You must apply using Form AP-204 or Form AP-205 on the Texas Comptroller of Public Accounts website.

-Nonprofit organizations that may be eligible for the state sales tax exemption include:
+Nonprofit organizations eligible for the Texas sales tax exemption include:

-• A chamber of commerce.
-A chamber of commerce does not need to apply for state sales tax exemptions.
-This is the only nonprofit organization in Texas that does not need to apply for the exemption.
+• A Chamber of Commerce — this is the only nonprofit organization in Texas that doesn't need to apply for the exemption

-• Tourist promotion agencies are eligible for exemptions from the state's sales tax if they are sponsored by a city or county in the state.
+• Tourist promotion agencies, if sponsored by a city or county in the state

 1. Public Safety Solicitation Act (PSSA)